alyssarosenzweig/mesh-2.0/README.md

 Advanced: Hosting mesh
 ========

-At the time of writing (August 14, 2014), the Scratch Team does not have a public mesh server to connect to.
-In the future, the Scratch Team or an advanced Scratcher may setup a public server, but for the time being, you will need to host a mesh server.
+At the time of writing (August 21, 2014) there is a public mesh server hosted by bobbybee.
+You can simply use the "connect to public mesh" to use it, and therefore ignore this section.
+However, if you have a complex application or game, you should follow these instructions to host your own server.

-To host mesh, you will need node.js and the ws module.
+To host mesh, you will need node.js.

 1) download and install node.js from the node.js website (http://nodejs.org).
 If you already have node, you can skip this step